snowball-tech/fractal/README.md

 ### There you go

-You are now ready to start working on Glacier.
+You are now ready to start working on Fractal.

 ## Usage & Development